Old Habits

 with her long golden hair

-now I just see board rooms
+now I see board rooms and

 armies of accountants